AdobeDocs/campaign-classic.en/help/platform/using/appendices-fda.md

 1. Go to the TeradataToolsAndUtilitiesBase/Linux/i386-x8664/tdicu directory.

 1. Run the setup_wrapper.sh.
-The default options should be correct.

 1. Go to the TeradataToolsAndUtilitiesBase/Linux/i386-x8664/cliv2 directory.

 1. Run the setup_wrapper.sh.
-The default options should be correct.

 1. Go to the TeradataToolsAndUtilitiesBase/Linux/i386-x8664/tptbase directory.

 1. Run the setup_wrapper.sh.
-The default options should be correct.

 1. A libtelapi.so file should be available in /opt/teradata/client/16.20/lib64.